rick-r/marriage-figaro-norway/captions.md

 un altro appresso
 che dice esser quel desso ...
 non so cosa pensar.

+  I'm in one of those moods where I need to recap the story so far to myself.
+SO, what do we have?
+  - an anonymous letter,
+  - the makeup girl locked in the wardrobe
+  - the leading lady is agitated about something
+  - a man jumps out of the window
+  - and another one claims it was him
+  I have no idea what's going on.

 Potrebbe forse
 qualcun de' miei vassalli ...
+a simil razzo
 è comune l'ardir,

+  Maybe it was one of the extras? or the crew? they're not above it.

 ma la Contessa ...
 Ah, che un dubbio l'offende.
-Ella rispetta troppo sé stessa: e l'onor mio ... l'onore ... dove diamin l'ha posto umano errore!
+Ella rispetta troppo sé stessa: e l'onor mio ...

+  But Rosina?
+No, she respects herself too much.
+  And us...

+l'onore ... dove diamin l'ha posto umano errore!

+  (some sort of honour/ relationship / career callback)

 # SCENA II

-Il suddetto, la Contessa e Susanna;
-s'arrestano in fondo alla scena,
+(two sets of captions here -- rhs of stage for count, lhs for sus+ros)

 LA CONTESSA:
-[a Susanna]
 Via, fatti core: digli
 che ti attenda in giardino.

+  Right here we go.
+Tell him you'll meet him on the green stage.

 IL CONTE:
 Saprò se Cherubino
 era giunto a Siviglia.
 A tale oggetto ho mandato Basilio ...

+  And that kid!
+I need to make sure he's left for good.
+  I'll get Basilio to check he's on his way to the war film set.

 SUSANNA:
 [alla Contessa]
 Oh cielo!
 E Figaro?

 LA CONTESSA:
 A lui non dei dir nulla: in vece tua voglio andarci io medesma.

+  Don't worry.
+I'll be the one meeting him, not you ?dont tell figaro

 IL CONTE:
-Avanti sera
-dovrebbe ritornar ...
+Avanti sera dovrebbe ritornar ...

 SUSANNA:
 Oh Dio ... non oso!